What we do

 Supporting disabled people and their whānau to live everyday lives in their communities

 Enable New Zealand provides disability services in New Zealand.
-We are a division of MidCentral District Health Board.
+We are a subsidiary of Te Whatu Ora - Health New Zealand.
 The Ministry of Health and ACC contract us to provide:

 - Disability information services

 - Disability equipment